nabekhan/musicmemorydocs/docs/method/interview.md

 ## Conduct Interview of Patient In-Person
 On Arrival to the Unit

-- Conduct hand hygiene prior to entering the unit
+1. Conduct hand hygiene prior to entering the unit
-- Notify the Nursing staff of the patient scheduled for a music interview
+2. Notify the Nursing staff of the patient scheduled for a music interview
-- Ask if the patient is currently appropriate for the interview
+3. Ask if the patient is currently appropriate for the interview
-- If the patient is currently inappropriate for the interview continue to the next patient or supportive Music & Memory duties (see page 7)
+4. If the patient is currently inappropriate for the interview continue to the next patient or supportive Music & Memory duties
-- If appropriate, assess for any new isolation precautions.
+5. If appropriate, assess for any new isolation precautions.
 Do attend a patient bedside where infection precautions are posted
-- Visually assess the patient’s readiness.
+6. Visually assess the patient’s readiness.
 Look for signs of agitation
-- Provide a formal introduction and proceed with the interview if the patient is calm and cooperative
+7. Provide a formal introduction and proceed with the interview if the patient is calm and cooperative
-- As you begin the interview, ensure that you are positioned outside of the patient’s reach with the ability to exit quickly as needed
+8. As you begin the interview, ensure that you are positioned outside of the patient’s reach with the ability to exit quickly as needed
-- Proceed with the interview (formal introduction, social ice-breaker that prompts their engagement, ask about the patient’s music preferences, call up songs on Spotify to confirm their preference)
+9. Proceed with the interview (formal introduction, social ice-breaker that prompts their engagement, ask about the patient’s music preferences, call up songs on Spotify to confirm their preference)
-- Once completed, thank the patient for participating in the interview
+10. Once completed, thank the patient for participating in the interview

 Further Considerations